Frequently Asked Questions

 RWF Founder Jeff Cotter with Mayan Shamans.
 RWF has funded many aid projects in Guatemala.

+How did RWF start?
 RWF's founder, Jeff Cotter, got the idea because of his deep concern for the state of the world.
-He wanted to help so he decided to start where he was – a gay man living in San Francisco.
-He wanted to figure out a way to tap into our community’s strength to help others in the world, build bridges, and change the misperceptions and prejudices that much of the world has toward LGBTQ+ people.
+He wanted to help, so he decided to start where he was – a gay man living in San Francisco.
+He tried to figure out a way to tap into our community's strength to help others in the world, build bridges, and change the misperceptions and prejudices that much of the world has toward LGBTQ+ people.